From low-rank retractions to dynamical low-rank approximation and back: Numerical experiments

 \section{Numerical experiments}

-In this section, we illustrate the performances of the accelerated forward Euler (AFE) method, the Ralston-Hermite (RH) method, and the accelerated Ralston-Hermite (ARH) method.
+In this section, we illustrate the performances of the accelerated forward Euler (AFE) method, the Projected Ralston--Hermite (PRH) method and the accelerated Projected Ralston--Hermite (APRH) method.
 Experiments were executed with Matlab 2022b on a laptop computer with Intel i7 CPU (1.8GHz with single-thread mode) with 8GB of RAM, 1MB of L2 cache and 8MB of L3 cache.
 The implementation leverages the differential geometry tools of the Manopt library~\cite{manoptPaper}.
-In particular, the orthographic retraction provided by Manopt is used for the implementation of AFE, RH, and ARH.
+In particular, the orthographic retraction provided by Manopt is used for the implementation of AFE, PRH and APRH.
 An implementation of the KSL and KLS retractions as described by Algorithms~\ref{alg:retractionKSL} and~\ref{alg:retractionKLS} were added to the fixed-rank manifold factory.
-For the implementation of the projected Runge-Kutta method of~\cite{kieriVandereycken}, we also added an implementation of the truncated SVD extended retraction, accepting as input tangent vectors of arbitrary tangent spaces.
+For the implementation of the projected Runge--Kutta method of~\cite{kieriVandereycken}, we also added an implementation of the truncated SVD extended retraction, accepting as input tangent vectors of arbitrary tangent spaces.
+See Table~\ref{tab:recapOfMethods} for a summary of the acronyms of the methods appearing in the numerical experiments.
+For the sake of completeness, we recall that an $s$-stage Projected Runge--Kutta (PRKs) method for given Butcher table, as provided in \cite{kieriVandereycken}, is defined as follows

+where $\mathcal R$ denotes the metric projection on the fixed-rank manifold $\mathcal M_r$.
+We refer to \cite[\S 5]{kieriVandereycken} for a detailed description of its efficient implementation, along with a recapitulation of the Butcher table for each $s$-stage method up to the third order.